yuliu316316/CCSR-Net-Fusion/README.md

 This package contains the source code which is associated with the following paper:

 [1] Kecheng Zheng, Juan Cheng, Yu Liu*, CCSR-Net: Unfolding coupled convolutional sparse representation for multi-focus image fusion, 6th Chinese Conference on Pattern Recognition and Computer Vision (PRCV), Xiamen, China, Oct 13-15, 2023, pp 285–297.
-The extended version is submitted to a journal for publication.
+The extended version is submitted to Information Fusion for publication.

 Edited by Kecheng Zheng and Yu Liu.